redis/jedis/README.md

 - Commands operating on all the kind of values
 - Commands operating on string values
 - Commands operating on hashes
-- Commands operating on lists (not SORT, BLPOP, BRPOP)
+- Commands operating on lists (not SORT, BRPOP)
 - Commands operating on sets
 - Commands operating on sorted sets (not SORT, ZRANGEBYSCORE, ZREMRANGEBYRANK, ZREMRANGEBYSCORE, ZUNIONSTORE, ZINTERSTORE)
 - Transactions